typelevel/frameless/README.md

 * [Proof of Concept: TypedDataFrame](http://typelevel.org/frameless/TypedDataFrame.html)

 ## Quick Start
-Frameless is compiled against Scala 2.12.x
+Since the 0.9.x release, Frameless is compiled only against Scala 2.12.x.

 To use Frameless in your project add the following in your `build.sbt` file as needed: